ros-tooling/cross_compile/README.md

 ## Notice: This repository is deprecated.
-It is outdated and has lack of support.
+It is outdated and will not be supported anymore.
 Recommended to use native cross-compilation which is up to 8 times faster.
 See details in ROS Discourse discussion https://discourse.ros.org/t/call-for-help-maintainership-of-the-ros-cross-compile-tool/26511